regex-introduccion

-🎈 We start a course on Regular Expressions 🎉
+🎈 We begin a course on Regular Expressions 🎉

-Regular expressions (commonly known as regex) are a language for defining search patterns, which are used to identify and manipulate text in various computer applications.
+Regular expressions (commonly known as regex) are a language for defining search patterns, used to identify and manipulate text in various computing applications.

-The syntax of RegEx is hated by anyone with two fingers of sense a significant part of the programming community, due to its rather “peculiar” nature.
+The syntax of RegEx is hated by anyone with half a brain a significant portion of the programmer community, due to the fact that it is quite “peculiar”.

-In reality, if they try to invent something more bizarre on purpose, they won’t succeed
+In reality, if they tried to invent something more bizarre on purpose, they wouldn’t succeed

-However, RegEx is tremendously useful in a lot of situations (seriously, it’s not clickbait.
+However, RegEx are tremendously useful in a lot of situations (seriously, it’s not clickbait.
 They are very, very useful)

-So since they are a very useful tool, and there are surely many great courses out there, but I like to explain them my way… let’s start with the RegEx course!
+So, since they are a very useful tool, and I’m sure there are many very good courses, but I like to explain them my way… let’s start the RegEx course!

 What is a regular expression?